 2. High In Dietary Fibers

 Radish leaves contain more roughage than radishes themselves.
 Fiber is known to help the digestive process and the additional roughage aids in the same.
-Radish leaves help keep uncomfortable conditions like constipation and a bloated stomach in check.
-(2)
+Fiber helps to keep you full for a longer time and reduces hunger pangs, which may help in weight loss.
+Radish leaves help keep uncomfortable conditions like constipation and a bloated stomach in check (2).

 3. Increases Immunity And Reduces Fatigue